As one of the highest visited national parks in the United States, the Smoky Moutain hosts nearly 11 million people.

 Even though there are horror stories about lost hikers, most people do well.
 But if you’re traveling alone, inform a family member or friend where you’ll be in case of an emergency.

-Remember, a hike is not a marathon.
-If you begin quickly, you’ll lose energy and depending on the difficulty of the trail, you don’t want that.
+Remember, a hike is not a sprint.
+If you begin quickly, you’ll lose energy and depending on the difficulty of the trail and you don’t want that.

 8 Smoky Mountain Hiking Trails to Try